jc141x/jc141-bash/README.md

 #### [setup guide](setup/readme.md)

-Setup Guide will allow you to play our releases and it contains instructions for supported Linux distributions
+Setup Guide will allow you to play our releases and it contains instructions for supported GNU/Linux distributions.

 #### [bash scripts](root-scripts)